thepottershouse/thepottershouse.github.io/README.md

-As a Full-Stack Developer, I was tasked with creating a custom static business website for a client.
+As a Web Developer, I was tasked with creating a custom static business website for a client.
 I leveraged my knowledge of HTML, CSS, JavaScript and SCSS to deliver a visually appealing solution that met the client's specific requirements.

 The client requested a dramatic fade-in landing page with specific language and parameters, as well as four distinct sections to showcase their product, business background, family background, and local partners with links and Google Maps integration.